-- negotiate clarity on how material can be used, with the most favourable being in the same manner as the rest of the collection. - have a standardised labelling system to alert collection users to the special status of collections held in trust. - Set conditions for staff members on what documents and information are sought with received GR, noting the information that might be required for transmission or reporting under national requirements, including due diligence declarations under the EU Regulation. - The Individual receiving the biological material should: - Comply with institutional policies and practices and check and record available documentation; the information gathered must be sufficient to fulfil any subsequent due diligence reporting obligations under European law [EU Regulation Art 4(3)], or other national law (for non-EU countries), should utilisation be permitted under the terms on which the material is held. - ensure it matches institutional requirements. - ensure the collection is appropriately labelled.
+- negotiate clarity on how material can be used, with the most favourable being in the same manner as the rest of the collection. - have a standardised labelling system to alert collection users to the special status of collections held in trust. - Set conditions for staff members on what documents and information are sought with received GR, noting the information that might be required for transmission or reporting under national requirements, including due diligence declarations under the UK ABS legislation. - The Individual receiving the biological material should: - Comply with institutional policies and practices and check and record available documentation; the information gathered must be sufficient to fulfil any subsequent due diligence reporting obligations under the UK ABS legislation, should utilisation be permitted under the terms on which the material is held. - ensure it matches institutional requirements. - ensure the collection is appropriately labelled.